-Vintage/PV:\All hubs will be half width type, not full width.
+Vintage/PV:All hubs will be half width type, not full width.
 This also applies to all Post vintage machines even if fitted with full width hub as original equipment.
 Rim diameter will be no smaller than 18".
 Rims will be no larger than WM3.
 Tyres will be no wider than 4.35" (110mm) across the tread profile.

 Classic: no restrictions on tyre widths, patterns or materials.
-Rim diameters should be 18" or 19" smaller will be allowed where fitted as original equipment.
+Rim diameters must be 18" or 19".
+Smaller diameter may only be used if it was fitted as original equipment.